aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

-# Automating the schema lifecycle with EventBridge and API Gateway
+# Automating event validation with EventBridge and API Gateway

+Validation of events is a simple concept, but putting it into practice in an enterprise environment can be challenging.
+Generating, managing and applying schemas across multiple environments and teams requires coordination and automation.
+Finding the right balance of speed and governance can be tricky.
+By incrementally increasing governance at the right stages of the event lifecycle and using AWS services to automate schema generation and validation, you can enable developers to move quickly while applying the right level of governance.
+This solution will focus on automating schema creation, modification, promotion and enforcement.

-In event driven architectures, validation of events can be challenging to put into practice.
-Speed of development requires a balance with governance.
-You can validate events on the consumer and producer side to ensure all entities meet the agreed upon specifications.
-[Amazon Eventbridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that can perform discovery, versioning and consumption of event schemas.
-Consumers can also download code bindings to speed up development.
-Schema discovery provides the freedom for developers to put events on the bus and have schemas created on-demand.
-You have several options on the consumer side, but what about validation for the producer side of the equation?
-We'll focus on schema notification, modification, promotion and enforcement on the producer side in this solution.
+[Amazon Eventbridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that can perform discovery and versioning of event schemas.
+Event consumers can download schemas and code bindings to validate events and speed up development.
+This provides the freedom for developers to create events without having to worry about managing schemas.
+Discovered schemas serve their purpose for consumer validation of events, but what about validating events before they are routed downstream to consumers?
+Schema validation is not currently a native feature of Eventbridge; however, API Gateway models can be used to validate requests.
+By placing API Gateway in front of the event bus, you can validate requests as well as implement caching, authorization, rate limiting and other features of the service.
+In this solution you'll learn through examples how to automate schema notification, modification, promotion and enforcement.

 ![Architecture flow of producer and consumer](./assets/Producer_Consumer.png)
 <p style="text-align:center; font-style: italic"> Figure 1: Producers and consumers with schema discovery </p>

-Before we dive into the solution, let's discuss three stages of event metadata evolution.
-You can find a reference to these stages in a talk by Sam Dengler during the [:goto conference](https://youtu.be/-Pv_kYflEEg?si=a7CDRdnGPtSH1agk&t=808).
+Before we dive into the solution, let's discuss three stages of event evolution.
+You can find a reference to these stages in a [talk by Sam Dengler](https://youtu.be/-Pv_kYflEEg?si=a7CDRdnGPtSH1agk&t=808).
 As events evolve from inception to production, its important consumers can discover and understand event structure and how it changes over time.
 Events go through multiple iterations of testing and refinement, similar to how an application evolves toward production.

 Events start as raw information, a skeleton of what the event will eventually look like.
 This allows developers to rapidly build, test and refine event structures without any dependence on the event.
 The second stage is where events are exposed to consumers within the bounded context.
 This enables consumers to test events within a limited scope, ensuring they meet requirements within their context.
 The third stage is where events are expanded to include other business and technical related metadata.
 This may involve adding required fields and any additional refinement required by consumers to effectively process the event across many bounded contexts or business domains.